Suomenlinna Guide: Explore Helsinki’s Fortress Island

 As explained in my main article about Helsinki over here, Suomenlinna is to me one of the must-see spots of the city, even if it’s not technically part of it.
 Indeed, it is an archipelago of 80 hectares counting 8 rock islands, a few miles away from Helsinki coast.
 The main 5 of them are interconnected by bridges, so that you don’t even realize they are actually separated.
-On this main part, a fortress was built by the Swedes (with French financial support) to defend the capital from Russian occupation at the end of the 18th century.
+On this main part, the Swedes built a fortress (with French financial support) to defend the capital from Russian occupation at the end of the 18th century.
 Initially called Sveaborg, it was renamed at the occasion of Finnish independence in 1917.
 It is now considered as a district of Helsinki.

 Therefore formerly used as a military base or as a prison, Suomenlinna Fortress is now a UNESCO World Heritage Site since 1991.
 This title, and all the military specificities present on site, made it become a highly touristic recreation area, considered a “unique historical monument, and one of the largest military fortresses in the world”.
 But apart from tourists, Suomenlinna is also home to 850 permanent inhabitants, including all the small neighboring islands composing it.